Summer Driver's Ed classes are now full. September signups will begin July 13th.

 How Do I get my LICENSE?

-2. Register for Drivers Education class: Pay $100 fee online at myschoolfees.com or in the school finance office, then sign up using classroom signup form (see next section).
+2. Register for Drivers Education class: Pay $100 fee online at myschoolfees.com or in the school finance office (in person or by calling), then sign up using registration forms (see links below).

 3. Attend 2 week class plus 1 week range/road practice with instructor (3 weeks total).
 Complete assignments.